 Last weekend, I flew north to the State’s Capital for a (Golden) State of the (Beer) Union.

-The second Summit for the California Craft Brewers Association drew a big crowd of brewers, vendors and beer lovers to the Convention Center and later the Capitol Mall for a festival celebrating all California craft beer from Redding to San Diego.
+The second California Craft Brewers Association Summit drew a big crowd of brewers, vendors and beer lovers to the Convention Center and later the Capitol Mall for a festival celebrating all California craft beer from Redding to San Diego.

 Los Angeles had prime real estate to show off their wares.
 Right as you entered the Expo Hall, members of the Los Angeles County Brewers Guild were pouring at a bar.
 Kinetic Brewing had an excellent HiHopanonymous IPA that had lovely aroma.
 Later I sampled a new beer from MacLeod Ale Brewing, Thunder in a Jar, one of their biggest beers to date.

 There were areas to enjoy Orange County, San Francisco, San Diego as well as sample the beers from the host city of Sacramento.
 Vendors lined up in rows selling hops, tap handles, and even insurance.
 Two stages rotated speakers throughout the day.
 Luminaries like David Walker of Firestone Walker Brewing Co., Peter Zien of AleSmith and the funny duo of Nicco Freccia and Shaun O’Sullivan from 21st Amendment spoke about their journeys in beer.